junxit/us-congress-bills-109/metadata.md

 - 2005-05-12 — Introduced in Senate
 - 2005-05-12 — Read twice and referred to the Committee on Environment and Public Works. (text of measure as introduced: CR S5106)
 - 2005-05-12 — Sponsor introductory remarks on measure.
 (CR S5105-5106)
+- 2005-06-08 — Committee on Environment and Public Works.
+Ordered to be reported without amendment favorably.
+- 2005-06-27 — Committee on Environment and Public Works.
+Reported by Senator Inhofe with amendments.
+With written report No. 109-90.
+- 2005-06-27 — Committee on Environment and Public Works.
+Reported by Senator Inhofe with amendments.
+With written report No. 109-90.
+- 2005-06-27 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 139.